Chamber of Hungarian Auditors

 SMO 3: International Standards on Auditing

 Auditing standards outlined in Act LXXV of 2007 on the Chamber of Hungarian Auditors, the Activities of Auditors, and on the Public Oversight of Auditors are applicable in Hungary.
 Audits must be conducted in accordance with auditing standards that have generally been accepted internationally—further defined as ISA issued by the IAASB—that are prepared and issued by the Hungarian Chamber of Auditors (MKVK) with approval by the Auditors’ Public Oversight Authority.
-The MKVK has issued the Hungarian National Audit Standards (MNKS), which are Hungarian translations of ISA, and it has most recently completed translations of the new auditor’s report.
+The MKVK has issued the Hungarian National Audit Standards (MNKS), which are Hungarian translations of ISA.
+The MKVK translated the 2018 IAASB Handbook, including revised standard ISA 540 effective December 2019.
+It has also translated revised ISA 315 effective December 2021 (cumulatively the 2020 IAASB Handbook).

 In addition to the timely translation of ISA, the MKVK maintains and implements annual activities to support its members with the application and implementation of the standards.
 Through its website, the MKVK provides members with access to a multitude of resources, templates, and other guidance on application of the standards.
 The institute also issues a monthly Auditor’s Journal to further supplement website announcements.
 Finally, the MKVK regularly organizes trainings on the standards and hosts discussions between members and the Quality Control Committee to share experiences with the aim of improving members’ quality of audit work.